gitmft/mft2hcm/README.md

 # MFT2HCM
-A simple multi-stage REST utility for uploading files from command line or a Managed File Transfer server to Oracle HCM SaaS service.
-The tool uses mft-upload and provides custom templates for uploading files to Oracle UCM(WCC) followed by a notification invocation of Oracle HCM SOAP Web Services.
+A simple REST utility for uploading or downloading files from command line or a Managed File Transfer server callout to Oracle WebCenter and HCM SaaS service.
+The tool utilizes the node "mft-upload" package and provides SOAP substitution templates for WebCenter(UCM) and Oracle HCM.
+File delivery to HCM for import use case is a 2 phase web service process to upload the file to WCC/UCM followed by a notification invocation of the Oracle HCM SOAP Web Services.
+Additionally HCM files can be exported into UCM and downloaded for HCM extract use case.

+See the information below on the Oracle HCM File Based Laoder https://docs.oracle.com/cloud/latest/common/FAIHM/F1415008AN10ABB.htm#F1415008AN10ABB

 ## Use Cases
-Oracle HCM requires files to be preloaded into Oracle UCM followed by calling the Oracle HCM File Based Loader.
-This tool combines those into a single configuration based command line utility.
-The provided templates can be extended as needed once you understand the SOAP payloads.

-See the information below on the Oracle HCM File Based Laoder https://docs.oracle.com/cloud/latest/common/FAIHM/F1415008AN10ABB.htm#F1415008AN10ABB
+### HCM Load: The MFT server receives files from any Source protocol such as SFTP, SOAP, local file system or a back end integration process.
+The file can be decrypted, uncompressed or validated before a Source or Target pre-processing callout uploads it to UCM then notifies HCM to initiate the batch load.
+Finally the original file is backed up into the local file system, remote SFTP server or an cloud based storage service.
+An optional notification can also be delivered to the caller using a Target post-processing callout upon successful completion.
+The MFT server can live in either on premise or a cloud iPaaS hosted environment.
+Configuration files for this use case are shown below.

+### HCM Extract: An external event or schedule triggers the MFT server to search for a file in UCM using a  search query.
+Once a document id is indentified, it is retrived using a Source Pre-Processing callout which injects the retrieved file into the MFT Transfer.
+The file can then be decrypted, validated, decompressed before being sent to an MFT Target of any protocol such as SFTP, File system, SOAP Web Service or a back end interation process.
+Finally the original file is backed up into the local file system, remote SFTP server or an cloud based storage service.
+An optional notification can also be delivered to the caller using a Target post-processing callout upon successful completion.
+The MFT server can live in either on premise or a cloud iPaaS hosted environment.
+Configuration files for this use case are shown below.

 ## Prerequisites

-It is assumed you have knowledge and a working MFT server installed such as [Oracle MFT](http://bit.ly/oramft) and Oracle HCM.
+It is assumed you have knowledge and a working MFT server installed such as [Oracle MFT](http://bit.ly/oramft) Oracle WebCeneter(UCM), Oracle HCM.
 The SOAP interfaces are documented in the above Oracle HCM documentation.

 ## Installation